sablier-labs/lockup/README.md

 _sum of stream balances normilized to asset decimals ≤ asset.balanceOf(SablierV2OpenEnded)_

-## Questions:
+### Questions:

 Should we update the time in `_cancel`?

-Should we add TimeUpdated event?
+Should we add `TimeUpdated` event?

-Should we add pausable functionality?
+Should we add pausable function?
 It would be basically a cancel function

 ### TODOs: